11 Skills Every Sales Development Rep Needs to Master in 2024

 • How do you re-engage users who used the free product once several months ago?

 The answers to these questions would have been crucial to understanding how to solve a major pain point for the prospect.
 In general, these questions can uncover a wealth of information about virtually any business that offers a free or reduced-price trial of their product.
-These questions help an SDR understand not only the opportunities within the prospect’s company, but they also help the prospect reflect on things they may have been putting off for another time simply because no solution existed yet.
+These questions help an SDR understand not only the opportunities within the prospect’s company but they also help the prospect reflect on things they may have been putting off for another time simply because no solution existed yet.

-Practicing active listening means being adaptable — pivoting away from a prepared checklist and recognizing when an opportunity to dig deeper presents itself.
+As you can see from my story above, practicing active listening means being adaptable — pivoting away from a prepared checklist and recognizing when an opportunity to dig deeper presents itself.
 A successful SDR understands the value of being present and having a real conversation.

-Ideally, SDRs want to speak with a prospect on the phone, but sometimes a voicemail is the next-best option.
+Ideally, SDRs want to speak with a prospect on the phone, but sometimes, a voicemail is the next best option.

-Leaving a good voicemail is harder than it sounds.
 In a short amount of time, you have to entice a prospect you've never spoken with to call you back.
-Some people like to be concise — "Hi, I'm [Salesperson] from [Company].
+Some people like to be concise: “Hi, I'm [Salesperson] from [Company].
 I would like to speak with you about X strategy.
-Give me a call back at XXX-XXX-XXXX."
+Give me a call back at XXX-XXX-XXXX.”

 Leaving a good voicemail is an indispensable skill for an SDR, and thus requires practice.